Home / Health Reimbursement Arrangements & how they work -- HRA plan document $199

 Excepted Benefit (EBHRA) Dental, vision, and other excepted health expenses.
 Traditional Group Health Plan

-Deductible-Gap Expenses that fall within the “gap” in deductible with a group HDHP vs. traditional coverage.
-High-Deductible Health Plan (HDHP)
+Deductible-Gap Expenses that fall within the “gap” in deductible with a group HDHP vs. traditional coverage High-Deductible Health Plan (HDHP)

 Comprehensive Co-pays and co-insurance for medically necessary expenses.
 Traditional Group Health Plan

-Qualified Small Employer (QSEHRA) Purchase of individual health coverage on the open market or exchange, and related medical expenses.
-No Group Health Plan (for employee groups of fewer than 50)
+Qualified Small Employer (QSEHRA) Purchase of individual health coverage on the open market or exchange, and related medical

 Section 105 HRA Eligible medical expenses including health insurance premiums.
 No Group Health Plan (1 employee)